 Frequently Asked Questions About Radio-Road-Test Affiliation:

-When is the best time to run Radio-Road-Test?
+When is the best time to run Radio-Road-Test and /or the Radio-Road-Test Minute?
 Can the programs be run on an HD Channel, and our station website?

 Are performance affidavits required?

 We reserve the right to ask for them, as a condition to maintain affiliation.
 Stations may, if their traffic software supports it, send an affidavit to our office with the following information: Station call letters, date and times of broadcast/performance, certification that the programs were broadcast, that there are records available to document that broadcast and that those records will be made available upon proper request.

 Who owns the copyrights and exercises editorial control?
 Can our station make a copy of "Radio-Road-Test" for non-broadcast purposes?

 The PK Communications Co. owns the copyright to "Radio-Road-Test" and exercises full editorial control over all of its programming.
 Advertisers do not control any of our programming, with the exception of their commercial availability.
 A copy of an as-aired program for sales demonstration purposes may be made, as long as the proper copyright information is attached to the copy of the program (the copyright circle r symbol ©, year, PK Communications Co.
 All Rights Reserved).